Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 They had stick-n-sleep patches, but those were no use at all so long as the Guvnurag marines had their shields up and when it came to bringing down shields *nothing* was a match for rapid-fire.

-Faarek got unlucky---one of the Guvnurag was flailing and firing wildly in his blinded way, but a lucky hit caught the unlucky Whitecrest full in the chest.
+Faarek got unlucky - one of the Guvnurag was flailing and firing wildly in his blinded way, but a lucky hit caught the unlucky Whitecrest full in the chest.

 In *any* other situation, that would have been curtains for him.
 Heavy kinetic pulse was enough to badly maul an unprotected human and would have broken an unprotected Faarek in half, no trouble.
 Instead his Suit went rigid and he went tumbling across the bay before standing back up, groggy and shaking his head but very much alive.

-Regaari snarled and took down the offending Guvnurag *hard*, raking his shields with a hail of the special shieldbreaker flechette rounds that they’d developed to work with the human weapons---each one exploded into metal dust on hitting a forcefield, forcing the shield generator to handle not a concentrated impact but a diffuse one.
+Regaari snarled and took down the offending Guvnurag *hard*, raking his shields with a hail of the special shieldbreaker flechette rounds that they’d developed to work with the human weapons - each one exploded into metal dust on hitting a forcefield, forcing the shield generator to handle not a concentrated impact but a diffuse one.
 The energy delivered was identical, but it added appreciably to the heat load thus generated, thus overwhelming the emitter sooner.
 The powdery puff was much less dangerous to the person *under* the shield, but in this case that suited their needs perfectly.

 Yet another advantage projectile-based weapons had over kinetic pulse: they were so *versatile!*

 The Guvnurag’s shield dropped and Deygun was there in a flash, daring to slide *under* the spinning, blinded alien and slap two stick-n-sleep patch on, one with each hand.

 In seconds, all five of the alien soldiers had been stripped of their shields, slapped with the sedative patches and the Gaoians had spun away into the shadows to hold very, very still.
-They needn’t have bothered---the patches were *very* well-designed, and the last of the Guvnurag folded to the deck with his chromatophores wavering an uncertain medley of blues and greens.
+They needn’t have bothered - the patches were *very* well-designed, and the last of the Guvnurag folded to the deck with his chromatophores wavering an uncertain medley of blues and greens.

 Faarek sagged as well, cursing softly in English which was frankly a *far* better language for cursing than Gaori.
 “Fuck all the… [That won’t even scar], dammit!”